-To earn the B.B.A. degree with a major in management, students must comply with the core B.B.A. degree requirements and satisfy the following additional requirements:

-Twelve credit hours in management (MNO), strategy (STRA) or entrepreneurship (CISB) beyond the six-hour core requirements of MNO 3370 and STRA 5370 (may be substituted by CISB 5397), and six hours of electives, to be composed of the following:
+To earn the B.B.A. degree with a major in management, students must comply with the core B.B.A. degree requirements and satisfy the following additional requirements: 12 credit hours in management (MNO), strategy (STRA) or entrepreneurship (CISB) beyond the six-hour core requirements of MNO 3370 and STRA 5370 (may be substituted by CISB 5397), and six hours of electives:

 Credit Hours 1.
-Management courses: 6 MNO 3371 Human Resources MNO 4371 Leadership and Culture 2.
-Elective hours selected from the following: 6 MNO 3373 Negotiations MNO 3375 Corporate Social Responsibility and Ethical Leadership MNO 4340 Employee Benefits (see RMI 4340 for class schedule) MNO 4361 Project Management (with department permission, may be used as a substitute for MNO 4371) CISB 3379 Developing Entrepreneurial Opportunities CISB 3380 Business Decision-Making CISB 4398 Managing the Entrepreneurial Business CISB 5397 Entrepreneurship (if "senior core" is completed with STRA 53 370) STRA 5370 Strategic Management in a Global Economy (if "senior core" is completed with CISB 5397) 3.
-Business electives: 6
+Management Courses: 6 MNO 3371 Human Resources MNO 4371 Leadership and Culture 2.
+Elective hours selected from the following: 6 MNO 3373 Negotiations MNO 3375 Corporate Social Responsibility/Ethical Leadership MNO 4340 Employee Benefits (see RMI 4340 for class schedule) MNO 4361 Project Management (with department permission, may be used as a substitute for MNO 4371) CISB 3379 Developing Entrepreneurial Opportunities CISB 3380 Business Decision-Making CISB 4398 Managing the Entrepreneurial Business CISB 5397 Entrepreneurship (if "senior core" is completed with STRA 5370) STRA 5370 Strategic Management in a Global Economy (if "senior core" is completed with CISB 5397) 3.
+Business Electives 6